raghavverma2/Simul-OS/README.md

 # Simul-OS
-An simulation of an operating system that manages multiple disks, printers, and users as concurrent processes.
+An operating system that manages multiple disks, printers, and users as concurrent processes.
 Files stored on a disk can be printed on a printer by a user.
 The goal of the program is to exploit parallelism and keep devices occupied.
 On running the program, a JavaFX GUI is displayed, showing the current states of all processes.

 Input is taken from /inputs from files named 'USER' followed by a number, indicating a user.
 The commands are issued in the format